Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-produced at KEK, the Japanese High Energy accelerator Lab in Tsukuba, Japan is directed to the Super-Kamiokande detector, the successor of Kamiokande located in the Kamioka mine, 250km apart from the accelerator.\\The purpose of the experiment is to study the neutrino oscillation through interaction with mater.
-Neutrino oscillation was first studied using natural atmospheric neutrinos.
-In 2004, K2K experiment confirmed that neutrino oscillation also occur in neutrino beam.
-They observed the osillation of $\nu_{\mu}$ to $\nu_{\tau}$.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} KEK$\rightarrow$Kamioka, Japan \task \textbf{Period:} June, 1999-Nov, 2004 \task \textbf{Type:} $\nu_{\mu}$ \task \textbf{Detection Technique:} Cherenkov \end{tasks} K2K is the first accelerator-based neutrino experiment where a neutrino beam produced at KEK, the Japanese High Energy accelerator laboratory in Tsukuba, Japan is directed to the Super-Kamiokande detector, the successor of Kamiokande located in the Kamioka mine, 250km apart from the accelerator.\\The main objective of the experiment was to study the neutrino oscillation through interaction with matter.
+In 2004, the K2K experiment observed the osillation of $\nu_{\mu}$ to $\nu_{\tau}$.
+K2K experiment confirmed that neutrino oscillation also occur in neutrino beam apart from atmospheric neutrinos.